In just a couple of hours from the city centre, these day trips will take you to some of Perth’s and Western Australia’s best attractions.

 The island is car-free, so the main ways to get around are on foot or on bike, but there are also two local buses operating loops around the island.
 Also, if you can, visit on a weekday as weekends can be super busy with Perth families heading over.

-The 4 hour Grand Island Tour takes in all of Rottnest Islands must see spots featuring the Wadjemup Lighthouse, Henrietta Rocks, Oliver Hill Gun Fortification, Tunnels, the rugged Cathedral Rocks & Cape Vlamingh & a historic train ride.
-Take in the fauna & flora of the island, stunning beaches & salt lakes.
+The 4 hour Grand Island Tour takes in all of Rottnest Islands must see spots.
+Wadjemup Lighthouse, Henrietta Rocks, Oliver Hill Gun Fortification, Tunnels, the rugged Cathedral Rocks & Cape Vlamingh & a historic train ride.
+See quokkas, stunning beaches & salt lakes.

 Contributed by Bailey from Destinationless Travel